-As of the end of the current fiscal year, the City of Page's governmental funds reported a combined ending fund balance of \$44.90 million, an increase of \$6.2 million in comparison with the prior year.
-In looking at all of the Governmental Funds for the fiscal year 2023, the City can realize that the increase of \$6.20 million in fund balance is primarily due to the increase of General Fund Investment balance by 8 million.
-Within our General Fund, the City realized \$1.6 million more in sales tax revenue that was received over the prior year making the fund balance increase.
-The Capital Projects fund balance decreased \$1 million this year from prior year due the completion of major projects and purchase of capital assets.
+As of the end of the current fiscal year, the City of Page's governmental funds reported a combined ending fund balance of \$54.38 million, an increase of \$9.5 million in comparison with the prior year.
+In looking at the Governmental Funds for the fiscal year 2024, the City can realize that the increase of \$9.5 million in fund balance is primarily due to the increase of General Fund Investment balance by 8 million.
+Within our General Fund, the City realized \$1.6 million more in sales tax revenue that was received over the prior year, making the fund balance increase.

+The Capital Projects fund balance decreased \$2.7 million this year from prior year due the completion of major projects and purchase of capital assets.
 These additional expenditures have been planned, with fund balance set aside for this purpose in prior years.
-The City's Storm Drain Project was completed, as was the Aqua Ave Improvement project.
-Capital Project expenditures were within budgeted amounts.
-Approximately 71.95% of this total amount or \$33.3 million constitutes unassigned fund balance, which is available for new spending at the government's discretion.
-The remainder of the fund balance is non-spendable, restricted or committed because it has already been committed 1) to pay our PSPRS unfunded liability, 2) to pay for capital improvements or 3) for a variety of other restricted purposes.
+There were several projects addressed and some completed this year.
+To summarize some of the City's capital projects, the Community Center remodel plans were started in this fiscal year and the construction slated for fiscal year 2025.
+This remodel includes a new roof for the entire facility.
+Removal and replacement of the sewer line under the building, The restrooms are getting a complete remodel, making them larger and ADA compliant.
+The citizens will enjoy new exit doors to the back patio and well as a complete face lift to the dining area and hallway.
+A very exciting upgrade for the Community Center and citizens that utilize this facility.